-Despite the many advantages of powers of appointment, lawyers in California have been hesitant to use them because of uncertainties as to their validity and interpretation under California law.
-It was not until 1935 that an appellate court held that the common law of powers obtains in this state.
+Despite the many advantages of powers of appointment, uncertainties exist as to their validity and interpretation under California law.
+It was not until 1935 that an appellate court held that the common law of l powers obtains in this state.
 This decision was helpful in assuring lawyers that powers of appointment are valid devices and are governed by the evolving law declared in judicial decisions.
 Nevertheless, the law of powers remains in a state of arrested development for want of a sufficient body of authoritative case law to resolve the significant issues.
-The uncertainty as to the non-tax consequences of powers has caused estate planners to be hesitant in using them and has made it necessary for lawyers and judges to investigate large numbers of cases, often from other jurisdictions, before drafting an instrument with a power or deciding a question in litigation.
+The uncertainty as to the non-tax consequences of powers may have caused some estate planners to be hesitant in using powers and has sometimes made it necessary for lawyers and judges to investigate large numbers of cases, often from other jurisdictions, before drafting an instrument with a power or deciding a question in litigation.

-^{1.} Estate of Sloan, 7 Cal.
-App.2d 319, 47 P.2d 1007 (1935).
+1. Estate of Sloan, 7 Cal.
+App.2d 319, 46 P.2d 1007 (1935).